mvarrieur/yankee-trail/src/pages/index.md

         pancake pops for those young at heart and incredible breakfast sandwiches on grilled French bread!
 Got a particular diet need?
 Let us know, and we will do our best to accommodate.
 Weekend specials also offered!
 Mmm....
-Once our restaurant does reopen, our hours will be 7:00 a.m. - 11:00 a.m. every Friday - Sunday.
+Once our restaurant does reopen, our hours will be 7:00 a.m. - 11:00 a.m. every Friday - Sunday. "
     - image: /img/fullroom.jpg
       text: Our ten clean, over-sized motel rooms feature great family accommodations with many amenities, including blow dryer, microwave, mini-fridge, and personal Kuerig coffee machine with complimentary coffee.
     - image: /img/susan-varrieur.jpg
-      text: Meet Susan Varrieur, our experienced and pleasant server - and, honestly, our biggest cheer leader!
+      text: Meet Susan Varrieur, our experienced and pleasant server - and, honestly, our biggest cheerleader!
 Susan’s bubbly personality awaits your visit, and she will ensure your every need is met upon arrival.
 Be sure to visit hungry!
     - image: /img/rick-lise-miller-2-.jpg